nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ## General Commands

-Before navigating through the different pages in CLIpboard, you may familiarise yourself with general commands and features that can be used on any page.
+General commands are commands that may be used anywhere on CLIpboard, regardless of the page you're on.

-### Displaying the home page (Course Page): `home`
+### Showing the home page (Course Page): `home`

-Goes back to the home page, which is the Course Page of CLIpboard.
+Brings you to the home page, which is the `Course Page` of CLIpboard.

-Format:
+**Command Format:**

 ```
 home